guillermopg94/Solvam-Web/README.md

 # webSolvam
-to make this page I use these different programming languages: htm, css, php, jsp
+To make this page I use these different programming languages: htm, css, php, jsp